-ltem Percent

-Homework 10%

-Assembly Labs 25%

-Architecture Labs 5%

-Assembly Project 10%

-Exam #1 15%

-Exam #2 15%

-Final Exam 20%

-Grades

-Grade % Range

-- A 89.5-100.0+

-- B+ 86.5-89.4

-- B 79.5-86.4 C+ 76.5-79.4

-- C 69.5 76.4

-- D 59.5 69.4

-- F 0 59.4

-Software

-The author of the Assembly book, Kip Irvine, has installation/running notes on his web page: See http://kipirvine.com/asm/ and then click on "Getting Started with MASM and Visual Studio 2015"

-Homework

-Homework will only be from the Architecture book and the page/question numbers will be posted in WebStudy.

-Starting in the Spring 2017 semester, homework will be "review questions" only.
-The problems that would have assigned as part of homework have been moved to the "Architecture Labs"

-Homework must be submitted electronically via email to stephen.brower@raritanval.edu :

-- Typed in an email

-- Typed and saved as a .docx or .rtf file and emailed

-- Handwritten, scanned/photo'd and the image emailed

-See below for the Cheating Policy (don't cheat) and the Late Policy (-10 pts per calendar day)

-Assembly Labs

-The Assembly Labs will be distributed on paper in class and will also be posted in WebStudy, but not until class time.
+- Typed in assignment - Typed and saved as a .docx or .rtf file and attached to assignment - Handwritten, scanned/photo'd and the image attached to assignment See below for the Cheating Policy (don't cheat) and the Late Policy (-10 pts per calendar day) Assembly Labs The Assembly Labs will be distributed on paper in class and will also be posted in Canvas, but not until class time.
 The Assembly Labs correspond to the chapters covered in the Assembly book.
 They are the "In-Class Labs".
 The intent is that the labs can be completed in about 2-3 hours.
 Some labs have multiple parts.

-To submit the lab the .asm file(s) must be e-mailed AS ATTACHMENTS to the instructor's preferred email account [stephen.brower@raritanval.edu].
+To submit the lab the \.asm file(s) must be attached to the assignment in Canvas.
 This way the instructor can run the assembly code.

-Assembly Labs are due by the end of class (10:15pm)

-See below for the Cheating Policy (don't cheat) and the Late Policy (-10 pts per calendar day)

-Architecture Labs

-Starting this Spring 2017 semester, the problem based questions that would have been part of the homework, will now be done during class time as a "Architecture Lab".
+Assembly Labs are due by the end of class (10:15pm) See below for the Cheating Policy (don't cheat) and the Late Policy (-10 pts per calendar day) Architecture Labs The problem based questions that would have been part of the homework, will now be done during class time as a "Architecture Lab".
 Only about half of the weeks will have an Architecture Lab.
 The Architecture Labs will be distributed on paper in class and you will return the paper.
-These Architecture Labs can be done in small groups (2-3 per group)

-The Architecture Labs are due by the end of class (10:15pm)

-See below for the Cheating Policy (don't cheat) and the Late Policy (-10 pts per calendar day)
+These Architecture Labs can be done in small groups (2-3 per group) The Architecture Labs are due by the end of class (10:15pm) See below for the Cheating Policy (don't cheat) and the Late Policy (-10 pts per calendar day) Assembly Project The Assembly Project will be distributed on paper in class and will also be posted in Canvas.

-Assembly Project

-The Assembly Project will be distributed on paper in class and will also be posted in Lion's Den.

 Unlike the Assembly Labs which can be done in 2-3 hours, the Assembly Project will be a larger more complicated program which will take longer to write.
 Students in the past ignored this warning, waited until the night it was due, were unable to complete it in time, and complained that Brower is a lousy instructor.
+To submit the project the \.asm file must be attached to the assignment in Canvas.
+This way the instructor can run the assembly code.
 See below for the Cheating Policy (don't cheat) The assembly project will not be accepted late and there is no "Life Happens" for the project.

-Exams

-The schedule has the dates/times of the exams.
+Exams The schedule has the dates/times of the exams.

 Exam 1 will be closed note / closed book / no electronic devices and will be on Architecture and Assembly.
 The Architecture part will be Short Answer and "Problem" type questions.
 The Assembly part will have questions that will be either to hand write a few lines of assembly code or some code will be provided and you have to describe the output and/or show the contents of the registers in hexadecimal.
 Exam 2 will be an open note / open book / open computer "hands on" exam in Assembly.
 The Final Exam will be closed note / closed book / no electronic devices.
 The format will be like Exam 1.
-Late Policy For those that had a class with Brower before the Spring 2015 semester take note: this is a different policy than in the past Assignments will not be accepted after 7 days.
+Late Policy Assignments will not be accepted after 7 days.